 Last but not least - UX writing is about treating your app user as your best friend.
 Would you let your best friend to get lost in the forest after a heavy party?
 I don’t think so.
 So why are you letting your user get lost at your page?
 I hate the situation, that I dedicate my time to create the account, type my data and at the end - I receive an error which doesn’t tell me ANYTHING about what went wrong.
 Is it a website temporary issue?
 Are some maintenance work now in progress?
 The database has been overload?
 Nope, we won’t tell you, we’ll just display you some long error code that you won’t understand at all.

 Things like that are these small pieces that matter.
 They show if you really care about your user or not.
 See how LinkedIn is dealing with this kind of situation like a pro.

 They’re not only telling you, what just happened but they guide you to some places that you can get help from.
 Oh, and it just looks nice with the telescope and the visual identity which complies with the LinkedIn guidelines.
 The communicate here is simple, clear, and friendly - a masterpiece of UX Writing for sure.

-UX writing is like being the most empathic person on the whole world - I know, that you are struggling, I understand, that you might not know this, so I will show you how to make it right.
+UX writing is like being the most empathic person in the whole world - I know that you are struggling, I understand that you might not know this, so I will show you how to make it right.
 I won’t judge you, I won’t laugh you out, I’m here for you.
 Because only together, we can achieve something awesome!

 UX Writing is not the only trend that is being popular lately.
 Actually - pandemic changed a lot in our society, and those changes will stay with us for longer.
 Some of them have bigger growth potential than others - maybe you can find the use for them in your business?